WS-UB/WL-Local-Server/README.md

 - [MQTT_Handler.py](./src/MQTT_Handler.py): A basic MQTT Handler class that can subscribe and publish to a server topic.
 This MQTT Handler class was made as a reference for how an MQTT Handler should be formatted, being used and modified in the imu_gps_publisher.py to receive IMU and GPS data, which is then published to a MinIO server being run on the Wiloc server.
 The format of this MQTT Handler can be used for future MQTT connections.

 - [Subscriber.py](./subscriber.py): A subscriber that creates an MQTT connection with a Raspberry PI in order to send Wifi data to the Wiloc SSH server (tcp://128.205.218.189:1883) This data is then synchronized and sent to MinIO to be retrieved upon user request.
 To get more information on retrieving and using the wifi data with the RPI please see https://github.com/ucsdwcsng/wiros_csi_node for more information about how to start the wiros node on the Rasberry Pi.

+- [key_specific_data_retrieval.py](./src/key_specific_data_retrieval.py): A script designed to automate the retrieval of datasets from a MinIO object storage server.
+It allows for secure connection, efficient data access, and basic preprocessing of datasets.
+This tool is useful for projects that involve large-scale data storage and retrieval, enabling smooth integration with machine-learning workflows or other analytical applications.

 ### Application Information: